Ankle Replacement Surgery

 Your healthcare provider can help explain the details of your particular surgery.
 An orthopedic surgeon will perform your ankle replacement helped by a team of specialized healthcare providers.
 The whole operation may take a few hours.
 In general, you can expect the following:

-- You will probably have general anesthesia, which will make you sleep so that you feel no pain or discomfort during the procedure.
+- You'll probably have general anesthesia, which will make you sleep so that you feel no pain or discomfort during the procedure.

 - A healthcare professional will carefully monitor your vital signs, like your heart rate and blood pressure, during the operation.